farvellhub/next-portfolio/README.md

   </a>
 </p>

-> My personal portfolio made it with react.
+> My personal portfolio deployed on heroku.

 ## Installation